 On November 27, 2012, an anonymous billionaire paid $117.5 million to buy a nine acre estate in Woodside, California.
 The property sits on top of a hill in the heart of Silicon Valley and features 360 degree views of the Woodside Mountains.
 Built in 2005, the main house alone is 8,900 square feet.
 A Los Angeles law firm purchased the home for a client using an LLC called "SV Projects".
 It was later alleged that the anonymous buyer behind that LLC is Masayoshi Son, the founder and CEO of SoftBank.
 Masayoshi Son is worth $18.4 billion today, but might be more famous for setting the record for most money lost in human history.
 During the original dotcom bubble burst, Masayoshi saw his personal net worth plunge from a peak of $75 billion to an all time low of $1.1 billion.

-#3: $120 Million – Copper Beach Estate in Greenwich, Connecticut
+#4: $120 Million – Copper Beech Estate in Greenwich, Connecticut

 On May 3, 2014 it was revealed that a hedge fund manager named Barry Rosenstein spent $147 million to purchase an absolutely stunning estate in East Hampton.
-That makes it the most expensive house ever purchased in the United States.
+Barry held the record for most expensive house ever purchased in the United States until January 2019.
 Rosenstein is the founder of hedge fund Jana Partners which has $4.5 billion under management.
 In 2013 alone, his fund reportedly delivered a 23% return and Rosenstein earned more than $140 million in salary and bonuses.
-If you'll notice, this record setting transaction occurred less than two weeks after the #3 house on this list sold for $120 million in nearby Greenwich.
+If you'll notice, this record setting transaction occurred less than two weeks after the #4 house on this list sold for $120 million in nearby Greenwich.
 Little is known about the specific details of this East Hampton house.
-The photo below is pretty incredible though!

 #1) $238 Million – 220 Central Park South, Manhattan